Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 all day very chilly all

-Miles C. more pleasantday. very cold evening & night
+day. very cold evening & night

-xxx had just got into bed when
+[[night?]] had just got into bed when

 entrain Got up seen carts ready

-& off to stn Then went to sleep
+& off to stn then went to sleep

-in the aftn, awake most of
+in the open, awake most of

 night with cold